khickel/GradleLegacyNativeMigration/README.md

 Using method Project.afterEvaluate(Closure) when the project is already evaluated has been deprecated.
 This will fail with an error in Gradle 7.0.
 The configuration given is ignored because the project has already been evaluated.
 To apply this configuration, remove afterEvaluate.

 * I need to add an optional target that demonstrates the issue where the build fails because the native Gradle plugin forces /TP on the C/C++ compiler command line.

+* Add a gradle file that doesn't produce a binary, but has a text file it wants to include in someones installer.

+* Add example that creates a .h file for the application.
+Ask how to properly make the compile task depend on the creation of the .h file (it seems to work, but is it reliable).

+* Add example and text for a manual test whjere stageDebug doesn't recopy the target file if it was manually deleted, unless it had to rebuild the input file.